Your comfort and safety is important to us. Below are a few important things to remember during your stay with us.

 All hospital television service is free of charge.
 The channel selector and volume controls are conveniently located on your pillow speaker.

 Be sure to tune in to Channel 18 to see the latest in a variety of health programs.

 Each patient room is equipped with a telephone that can be reached through the main switchboard, at (252) 335-0531.

-Cellular phones may be used in most areas of Albemarle Hospital, except in the cardiac cath lab, diagnostic imaging, emergency department, medical intensive care unit (MICU), step down unit, and surgery.
+Cellular phones may be used in most areas of Sentara Albemarle Medical Center, except in the cardiac cath lab, diagnostic imaging, emergency department, medical intensive care unit (MICU), step down unit, and surgery.

 Valuables and Personal Items